MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

 If you enable or don't configure this policy, Microsoft Edge will accept server responses compressed with zstd.

-If you disable this policy, the zstd content encoding feature won't be advertised or supported when processing server responses.
+If you disable this policy, the zstd content encoding feature will not be advertised or supported when processing server responses.

 This policy is temporary and will be removed in the future.